 What we expect from you, then, is exactly the latter-intelligent (daresay clever) solutions backed up by sound arguments and qualified with critiques.
 Bear in mind that a solution to a technical problem need not be technical itself.
-For instance, trashing is a perfectly reasonable (albeit unpleasant) mechanism for discovering someone's password.
+For instance, "trashing" (i.e., digging through someone's tash) is a perfectly reasonable (albeit unpleasant) mechanism for discovering (clues to) someone's password.

-For each question, do not limit your proposed solutions to one; three or more are expected.
+For each question, do not limit your proposed solutions to one; two or more are expected.
 Be sure to justify the appropriateness and feasibility of each.
 Moreover, critique your own proposals and suggest (potential) flaws therein.
 In short, the teaching staff should be hard-pressed to find fault with your ideas; if there exists some weakness in one of your proposals, point it out before we get the chance!